benhamill/wending-warrens/kobolds/index.md

    bodies work and related topics.
 1. [Sociology](./sociology.md) – A discussion of common patterns and practices in kobold culture and society.
-1. [Relationships with Non-Kobolds](./non-kobolds.md) – A look into how kobolds relate to non-kobolds in the world around them.
+1. [Relations with Non-Kobold Cultures](./non-kobolds.md) – A look into how kobolds relate to non-kobolds in the world around them.